Limnoria/Limnoria-doc/use/supybot-botchk.rst

     [Install]
     WantedBy=multi-user.target

-:file:`/usr/local/bin/supybot` should be the path where you installed Limnoria.
+:file:`/usr/bin/supybot` should be the path where you installed Limnoria.
 Typically, this is:

+* :file:`/usr/bin/supybot` if installed with a system package manager (APT, YUM, ...)
 * :file:`/usr/local/bin/supybot` if installed as root without a virtualenv
 * :file:`/opt/venvs/limnoria/bin/supybot` if installed as root with a virtualenv as :file:`/opt/venvs/limnoria/`